0xflux/Wyrm/Readme.md

 Simply follow the instructions in the `client` directory, using `docker` to run the GUI.
 You will need to ensure the admin token (instructions found within) matches the admin token on the C2 as explained above.

+You can run the client from the workspace root with: `docker compose up -d --build client`

 **If running locally**

 If you are running locally, and want to use the implant in debug mode (for testing) you will need to log into the C2 and stage a new agent, that matches